mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 grandmother was, in fact, Vilani.
 This had previously escaped notice as she bore a Solomani name; she had been adopted during infancy by Solomani parents.
-No special note was taken of her race as most people, even this close to the centre of Solomani political strength, simply do not care much one way or another.
+No special note was taken of her race as most people, even this close to the center of Solomani political strength, simply do not care much one way or another.
 Kashkanun, himself mostly Vilani, found the documents amusing and decided to make some additional money on the side at the expense of the Solomani